 6. For Mild Tummy Troubles

 One of the most common ways to use ginger every day is for an upset stomach.
-Used for symptoms ranging from motion sickness to general nausea to morning sickness, ginger is a strong herbal ally for an array of tummy troubles (Hoffmann, 2003).
+Used for conditions ranging from motion sickness to general nausea to morning sickness, ginger is a strong herbal ally for an array of tummy troubles (Hoffmann, 2003).

-A quick and easy way to help pacify an upset stomach and alleviate indigestion is to chew a small piece of candied ginger after meals or as needed.
+A quick and easy way to help pacify an upset stomach and aid indigestion is to chew a small piece of candied ginger after meals or as needed.
 Sprinkling a few drops of ginger rhizome tincture around the tongue is also a helpful way to use ginger for soothing tummy troubles.

 More Than Just A Tasty Rhizome